boyter/scc/README.md

 ### HTML Report

-`scc --report` writes a self-contained, infographic-style HTML page summarising the codebase: overview metrics, language breakdown, line-length histogram, hotspots, author rollup, language and author timelines, COCOMO / LOCOMO cost estimates, and a per-file table.
+`scc --report` writes a self-contained, infographic-style HTML page summarising the codebase: overview metrics, language breakdown, line-length histogram, hotspots, change coupling, author rollup, language and author timelines, COCOMO / LOCOMO cost estimates, and a per-file table.
 The page bundles its own CSS and inline SVG — no external network requests, no JavaScript runtime dependencies — so it can be opened locally, committed to a repo, attached to a release, or hosted as a static artifact.

 ```text
 $ scc --report                       # writes scc-report.html (prompts before overwriting)